aiven/aiven-docs/docs/products/kafka/concepts/governance-overview.md

 ## Benefits of governance

-- **Enhanced security:** Access control ensures only authorized users can access and modify Aiven for Apache Kafka resources.
+- **Enhanced security:** Control access to ensure only authorized users can access and modify Aiven for Apache Kafka resources.
 - **Increased efficiency:** Decentralize management by allowing teams to manage topics independently, reducing manual effort and streamlining operations.